Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: Proof of the Size Theorem

 Hence we have

-Let $A_6$ denote the event of having less than $\rho''$ affected nodes in the $l_*$-ball of radius $\rho$.
+Let $A_6$ denote the event of having less than $\rho''$ affected nodes of each type in the $l_*$-ball of radius $\rho$.
 Standard concentration bounds imply that this event also occurs w.h.p., hence we have

-Now we want to consider the spread of possible $\bar{\theta}$-affected nodes from outside of $B_{l_*}(0,\rho+\rho')$ towards the origin.
-Since there are at most $\rho''$ affected nodes in this ball w.h.p., if we remove all the annuli from this ball that contain an affected node along with their clusters of bad blocks and also a margin of good blocks around these clusters we would have a ball of radius at least $\rho-(\size^4+\size)\rho''$.
-Furthermore, we argue that since the event of having larger growths of $\bar{\theta}$-affected nodes in a given time interval and the event of having this ball being a region of expansion of type $\bar{\theta}$ are both increasing in the change of a $\bar{\theta}$-particle to a $\theta$-particle, by assuming that this ball is a region of expansion of type $\bar{\theta}$ we would only get an upper bound for the speed of the spread of $\bar{\theta}$-affected nodes.
-Hence, from this point forward, to consider the spread of $\bar{\theta}$-affected nodes towards the origin we consider this ball and assume it is a region of expansion and does not contain any affected nodes.
+Now, since we know that w.h.p. there is no $\bar{\theta}$-expandable region inside $B_{l_*}(0,\rho+\rho')$, this implies that the spread of $\bar{\theta}$-affected nodes is going to die out quickly in this ball and there will not be any spreads of $\bar{\theta}$-affected nodes beyond a radius of $O(\size^3)$ from any of the $\bar{\theta}$-affected nodes.
+Hence, we will consider the possible spread of $\bar{\theta}$-affected nodes from expandable regions outside of $B_{l_*}(0,\rho+\rho')$ towards the origin.
+In order to compute a lower bound on the time of the spread of these $\bar{\theta}$-affected nodes, we proceed as follows.
+We observe that there are at most $\rho''$ affected nodes in $B_{l_*}(0,\rho+\rho')$ w.h.p, therefore if we remove a set of annuli centered at the origin from this ball such that each annulus contains at least one affected node of any type along with the possible clusters of bad blocks corresponding to that affected node and also a margin of good blocks around these clusters, we would have a ball of radius at least $\rho+\rho'-(\size^4+\size)\rho''$.
+Furthermore, we argue that since the event of having larger spreads of $\bar{\theta}$-affected nodes in a given time interval and the event of having this ball being a region of expansion of type $\bar{\theta}$ are both increasing in the change of a $\bar{\theta}$-particle to a $\theta$-particle, by assuming that this ball is a region of expansion of type $\bar{\theta}$ we would get a lower bound on the time of the spread of the $\bar{\theta}$-affected nodes.
+Hence, from this point forward, to consider the spread of $\bar{\theta}$-affected nodes towards the origin we consider the ball $B_{l_*}(0,\rho+\rho'-(\size^4+\size)\rho'')$ and assume it is a region of expansion and does not contain any affected nodes.